data-creative/gtfs-data-exchange-api-ruby/README.md

 # GTFS::DataExchange

 A ruby wrapper for the [gtfs-data-exchange.com api](http://www.gtfs-data-exchange.com/api).
-Exposes `agency` and `agencies` endpoints.
+List all agencies, or find a specific agency by its `dataexchange_id`.

 ## Installation